Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Discussions

 \section{Discussions}

-In this paper we have shown how to generalize the Abelian Ginzburg-Landau theory of superconductivity to a non-Abelian Ginzburg-Landau theory of superconductivity made of the spin triplet Cooper pair which has the SU(2)xU(1) gauge interaction.
-This is a straightforward generalization of the non-Abelian Ginzburg-Landau theory of two-gap ferromagnetic superconductors made of the spin doublet Cooper pair proposed recently \cite{pla23,ap24,arx25}.
+In this paper we have shown how to generalize the Abelian Ginzburg-Landau theory of superconductivity to a non-Abelian spin triplet Ginzburg-Landau theory of superconductivity which has the SU(2)xU(1) gauge interaction.
+This is a straightforward generalization of the non-Abelian Ginzburg-Landau theory of spin doublet ferromagnetic superconductivity proposed recently \cite{pla23,ap24,arx250}.

 The theory has the following important features.
-First, just as in the two-gap ferromagnetic superconductivity, it has the long range magnetic order guaranteed by the existence of the massless magnon.
+First, just as in the spin doublet ferromagnetic superconductivity, it has the long range magnetic order guaranteed by the existence of the massless magnon.
 Second, it has two conserved currents, the charge and spin currents.
 Third, it has the non-Abelian Meissner effect which screens the spin flux, as well as the ordinary Meissner effect which screens the magnetic flux.
-But unlike in the two-gap ferromagnetic superconductors, this happens without the photon-magnon mixing.
+But unlike the spin doublet ferromagnetic superconductivity, this happens without the photon-magnon mixing.
 So the spin triplet superconductors have no interconversion of the two conserved currents.

-Moreover, just like in two-gap ferromagnetic superconductors, the spin triplet superconductors have interesting topological objects.
-They have the non-Abelian quantized magnonic vortex which carries $2n\pi/g'$ spin flux and the magnonic monopole which has the spin charge $4\pi/g'$, as well as the well known Abelian Abrikosov vortex.
-The existence of these topological objects comes from the two $\pi_1(S^1)$ vortex topologies coming from two U(1) gauge symmetries, the electromagnetic U(1) and the Abelian U(1) subgroup of SU(2), and the $\pi_2(S^2)$ monopole topology of the SU(2) symmetry.
+Moreover, just like the spin doublet ferromagnetic superconductors, the spin triplet superconductors have interesting topological objects.
+They have three types of vortices, the one carrying the quantized spin flux $2\pi n/g'$, the one carrying the quantized magnetic flux $2\pi m/g$, and the one carrying no flux at all.
+Moreover, they have two types of monopoles, the magnonic monopole of the Cho-Maison type which has the spin magnetic charge $4\pi/g'$ and the electromagnetic monopole which has the magnetic charge $4\pi/g$.
+The existence of these topological objects comes from the two $\pi_1(S^1)$ vortex topology coming from two U(1) gauge symmetries, the electromagnetic U(1) and the Abelian U(1) subgroup of SU(2), and the two monopole topology of the U(1) and SU(2) gauge symmetry.